Download the Complete FYRU By-Laws

 (e) Establish procedures for the determination of eligibility and disciplinary standards for participation in competitions and championships;

-(f) Designate and select individuals and teams to represent the State of Florida in competition in the sport of rugby and certify, in accordance with the rules of USA Rugby and World Rugby, the eligibility of such individuals and teams;
+(f) Designate and select individuals and teams to represent the State of Florida in national and international competition in the sport of rugby and certify, in accordance with the rules of USA Rugby, the eligibility of such individuals and teams;

 Section 2.3 WORLD RUGBY RULES.
-FYRU shall automatically adopt all Laws of the Game as may be promulgated by the World Rugby from time to time, without any further action required by the Board of Directors, or any officer or committee of the FYRU.
-The FYRU will timely publicize any such Law changes.
-Local Union variations may be adopted as presented by committee.
+FYRU shall automatically adopt all Laws of the Game as may be promulgated by World Rugby from time to time, without any further action required by the Board of Directors, or any officer or committee of USA Rugby.
+USA Rugby will publicize any such Law changes.
+Local Union variations may be adopted as presented by committee and voted on by the Board.

 ARTICLE III.
 UNION BOARD